 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS • The Local Government Panel Report included this recommendation.
-6.4 Monthly Reporting of Credit Card Stateme ents No legislative requirement.
+6.4 Monthly Reporting of Credit Card Statements No legislative requirement.
 Disclosure requirements brought in by individual councils have shown significant reduction of expenditure of funds.
 The statements of a local government's credit cards used by local government employees will be required to be tabled at council at meetings on a monthly basis.
 This provides oversight of incidental local government spending.
-Supported 6.5 Amended Financial Ratios Local governments are required to report seven ratios in their annual financial statements.
+City of Belmont Response: Supported.
+The City currently reports credit card payment information to Council on a monthly basis.
+6.5 Amended Financial Ratios Local governments are required to report seven ratios in their annual financial statements.
 These are reported on the MyCouncil website.
 These ratios are intended to provide an indication of the financial health of every local government.
 Financial ratios will be reviewed in detail, building on work already underway by the DLGSC.
 The methods of calculating ratios and indicators will be reviewed to ensure that the results are accurate and useful.
-Supported 6.6 Audit Committees Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
+City of Belmont Response: Supported.
+6.6 Audit Committees Local governments must establish an Audit Committee that has three or more persons, with the majority to be council members.
 The Audit Committee is to guide and assist the local government in carrying out the local government's functions in relation to audits conducted under the Act.
-The Panel Report identified that Audit Committees should be expanded, including to provide improved risk management.
-To ensure independent oversight, it is proposed the Chair of any Audit Committee be required to be an independent person who is not on council or an employee of the local government.
+The Panel Report identified that Audit Committees should be expanded, including to provide improved risk management. of any Audit Committee be required to be an independent person who is not on council or an employee of the local government.
 Audit Committees would also need to consider proactive risk management.
-To reduce costs, it is proposed that local governments should be able to establish shared Regional Audit Committees.
-The Committees would be able to include council members but would be required to include a majority of independent members and an independent chairperson.
-Supported but the independent person must be suitably qualified in financial management.
+To reduce costs, it is proposed that local governments City of Belmont Response: The City supports an increased number of independent members on the Audit Committee.
+The appointment of the Chair should remain the responsibility of Committee to determine.
+By excluding elected members from fulfilling the role of Chair of a Committee of Council disenfranchises the member and is contrary to the roles and responsibilities of a councillor (s.2.10 of the Local Government Act).